 In order to print cards, first download the file containing the PDFs for the expansion you want.
 Some expansions do not have PDFs yet, and we plan on gradually adding those missing PDFs so that eventually all expansions will have them.
 We will announce when new PDFs are added.
-You can either print the cards yourself if you have a high quality printer; or you can find a business in your area that prints things like cards/calendars/etc. and give them the file to print.
 For paper, 300 gsm card stock paper gets the right thickness, and 200 gsm card stock works as well.
 When you open the PDF file, go to File->Print.
 When you reach the print screen, make sure the “Actual Size” option is checked before you print.
 If you want to print the card backs found in the last page of each PDF on the back of your cards, choose “Pages,” then type in the page you want, separated by a comma, then the last page.
 So, in the example below, you would type next to Pages: 1, 8.
 Then check the option to “print on both sides of paper,” and check the “flip on long edge” option.
 Or, you can ignore the card back and just use card sleeves.

 The card backs have a large black border around them and between them, so even if your printer does not line up the double-sided paper perfectly, it will still fill the entire back of the card.
 Small white divider lines are provided on the front card images to make it easy to cut after you print.
 Printing the PDFs will give you 1 copy of each card in an expansion.
 If you want 1 of each card, then you will now have a complete set!